In this tutorial, we look at commands that will make your automation script more intelligent and complete.

 - verifyElementNotPresent - returns TRUE if the specified element was NOT FOUND anywhere in the page; FALSE if it is present.

 The test script below verifies that the UserName text box is present within the Mercury Tours homepage while the First Name text box is not.
-The First Name text box is actually an element present in the Registration page of Mercury Tours, not in the homepage. strong>Verify Presence of a Certain Text
+The First Name text box is actually an element present in the Registration page of Mercury Tours, not in the homepage.

 - verifyTextPresent - returns TRUE if the specified text string was FOUND somewhere in the page; FALSE if otherwise